Sky Studio Design

 Technology Innovation

-Richard introduced LED lighting for initially for energy-efficiency and increased reliability/reduced maintenance reasons, but this also enable the introduction of Remote Operations into these spaces; something that simply wasn’t practical with traditional tungsten luminaries for many reasons; most critically, fire safety.
+Richard introduced LED lighting in stages across all their studios, initially for energy-efficiency and reliability reasons.
+Later this change was a fundamental component behind the introduction of Remote Operations into these spaces; something that simply wasn’t possible with traditional tungsten luminaries. most critically - Fire Safety

-From 2013, as a variety of studio and newsroom spaces were built / refurbished, he ensured that each was equipped with the best and most suitable LED luminaries available at those times, including:
+Between 2013 and 2020, as the entire variety of studio and newsroom spaces were either built from scratch or refurbished, he ensured that each was equipped with the best and most suitable LED luminaries available at the time, including:

 • ETC Source 4 Series 1 Studio initially then Series 2 Daylight